 How the day looks.

-Jai Shree Krishna, Namaste, and welcome.
-So, how does your day look.
+Namaste, and welcome to this page.
+This is how your day might look.
 Your fiancé arrives at the venue either on horseback, rikshaw or more commonly, by car.
 You can hear the noise but you are anxiously busy getting ready.
 His friends and relatives celebrate by dancing to the accompaniment of a band.
 He has the tikka (red dye) applied to his forehead.
 The samayu takes place and he is greeted by young ladies from your family.
 As well as performing arti or pokhvanu your mother or another family member grabs his nose gently to symbolise the tradition of a groom rubbing his nose on the door to ask the bride's parents' permission to marry you.

 He walks to the mandap, (the marriage tent), by himself and traditionally his feet are washed.
 While he is occupied, your sisters might steal his shoes and he may have to barter for them at the end of the day.
 The fun and games continue.
 Then as he watches, you arrive.
 Instead of walking with your maternal uncle to the mandap, your uncle might carry you, (kanya agamana) - a tradition started in the days of child marriages or your brothers may bring you in a dholi.
 Or you may simply arrive hand in hand with family.

 To symbolise your acceptance of your fiancé, you place a garland around his neck, (jayamala), and during the ceremony it may be hard for you to garland your groom, as he may stand on a higher level than you.
 In kanyadaan your father and mother give you away, (handing over), I call this offering the hand in marriage, and in haste melaap, (taking of hands); both your hands are joined in marriage.
 During the varmala ceremony, your parents and other relatives place a lucky cord around both of your necks signifying the strength of the marriage bond.